S-Temple/637Assignment4/seng637-a4-team_6.md

 # Analysis of 10 Mutants of the Range class

 # Report all the statistics and the mutation score for each test class
+NOTE: These values include the methods that are not covered by any test cases
 Range:
 ![image](https://github.com/S-Temple/637Assignment4/assets/15621805/3534f773-40f5-4301-825b-ff067c5197e2)